swcarpentry/git-novice/01-backup.md

 ```

 That's the right answer,
-but typing in 40-character strings is annoying,
+but typing random 40-character strings is annoying,
 so Git lets us use just the first few:

 ```